pleonex/PlayMobic/docs/articles/specs/codec-mobiclip.md

 Run-Length encoding (RLE).

-Starting at the beginning it encodes how many `0` integers there are until the next non-zero value and this value.
-This is encoded in a 12-bits value:
+Starting at the beginning it encodes how many `0` integers there are until the next non-zero value, and this value.
+This is encoded in a 12-bits integer.

-- 0-4: amplitude / value
-- 5-10: zeroes run
-- 11: boolean indicating if this is the last value for the matrix (rest zeroes)

 These 12-bits are encoded with Huffman with pre-known trees.
 Each frame contains an index indicating what Huffman tree to use from two possibilities.

 By setting the _amplitude_ to zero the encoder can indicate that it needs further data to encode the _run_ or _amplitude_.
 A following bit set to `0`